solita/solita.github.com/_posts/2017-07-12-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 (defn root []
   [tuck state root*])

 ;; root* component is now managed by tuck.
-Tuck calls is with the following parameters:
+Tuck calls is with the following arguments:
 ;; - e!, which can be used to create events
 ;; - app, which contains the current app state
 (defn- root* [e! app]